You have options, DBS is one of them

 Remember, PD varies from person to person

-There is no age cut off for DBS, yet overall health status will influence if you are a good candidate or not.
+There is no age cut off for DBS, yet overall health status will influence whether you are a good candidate.

 You are still responding positively to medications (levodopa) but are no longer able to control motor symptoms with only medications.